natedillon/dnathandillon.com/_conferences/2017-06-13-agile-ux-virtual-summit-2017.md

   - title: 'Great UX in an Agile World at Bloomberg'
     speaker:
       - name: Anthony Viviano
-        title: Interaction Designer at Bloomberg
+        title: 'Interaction Designer at Bloomberg'
     description: 'You’ll learn:
       How Bloomberg implemented Agile UX across offices How to execute staggered sprints with designers and developers